rahulchanglani/Locate-MEAN/README.md

-# Vokal Google Location Search MEAN app
+# Google Location Search MEAN app

 Instructions to run the app: